 In any of those circumstances, staff may make direct child protection referrals and share information without being subject of censure or disciplinary action.
 However, staff should inform the DSL and/or headteacher at the earliest opportunity that they have made a direct referral unless in their judgement doing so would increase the risk of harm to the child.

-If in any doubt, members of staff may consult the MASH (details above) or seek support from the MASH Education Lead via 01926 414144.
+If in any doubt, members of staff may consult or seek support from the Integrated Front Door and / or Education Lead via 01926 418608 determining whether:

 30. What will Children's Social Care do?